-Twelve stand-out book adaptations from the past two years have been named on the shortlist for the Creativity Across Media: Entertainment & Originality Awards (CAMEO) today.
+Four stand-out book adaptations from the past two years have been named as winners for the Creativity Across Media: Entertainment & Originality Awards (CAMEO) for 2017.

 Deliberated by a cross-section of creative industry professionals including digital film makers, literary editors and theatre programmers, the judging panel chose the following projects from entries submitted across the award’s four categories: